 There are a total of 23 existing historic resources within the San Jose portion of the APE.
 The San Jose Downtown Commercial Historic District is a multi-component historic district with 13 individual historic resources, for a total of 35 individual buildings or structures in this portion of the APE.

 City of Santa Clara

-The historic Santa Clara Caltrain Station is a multi-component historic district with two individual historic resources.
-This is the only resource within the Santa Clara portion of the APE.
+The historic Santa Clara Caltrain Station is a multi-component historic district with two individual historic resources and two ancillary structures.
+These are the only resources within the Santa Clara portion of the APE.